aybmab/express-redux-sample/readme.md

 * [MySql](https://www.mysql.com/) - Database (you could easily interchange this with another).
 * [webpack](https://webpack.github.io/) - A module bundler (like [Browserify](http://browserify.org/)).

-## Purpose
+## The Sample Project

-When trying to build an end-to-end system (client + server) from scratch, I couldn't find any examples that were complete, so I decided to put one together.
-As I looked through many projects, I realized the following:

-* There clearly is no standard in building a web application (which has it's pro's and con's).
-* A lot of documentation out there sucks.
-* There's a lot I don't know.

-With that, I decided to publish my project to share with others in hopes of:
-* Receiving feedback, fine tuning my example and learning new things myself.
-* Helping others get insight into solving certain problems or using certain libraries.

-So with that, please reach out with suggestions for improvments or questions if something doesn't make sense or isn't clear!
+I started by taking [Redux's todo list example](http://rackt.github.io/redux/docs/basics/ExampleTodoList.html) and hooking it up with a backend (losing the ability to filter and mark items as complete in the process - to be re-implemented eventually).
+I wanted to mostly figure out how to do the following:

+### A Good System Architecture and Project Directory

+I really wanted to spend time in coming up with a clean and organized structure for this implementation.
+I had two criteria for "good".
+The first was that anyone can easily understand what's going on.
+The second was that it'd be easy to implement new features.
+If either of those two weren't met, please let me know what could be done differently!

+On the highest level, I chose the classic client-server architecture.
+I then looked for some inspiration on how to organize each directory (look at the readme's in each respective folder).

+### REST API Server Using Node

+Using [Express](http://expressjs.com/), this was fairly straightforward.

+### A User System

+I'm using [PassportJs](http://passportjs.org/) to implement a user system.
+Essentially, a session token is generated when a client connects, it is then associated with an account if the user successfully signs on and saved to a store (currently the dev session store, but soon to be redis - though it could also be saved in the DB).
+The token is then used to authorize subsequent requests.

+### Redux

+Initially, I was using the flux architecture for the client side implementation, but then switched to redux.
+The idea is to have an immutable object that represents the state of the entire application.
+Everytime something happens, a new state object is created to reflect the change, and the views update accordingly.
+I definitely suggest reading up on redux and their examples [here](http://rackt.github.io/redux/).

+### Optimistic Updates

+After having a redux application connected to a backend, I wanted to implement optimistic updates (a.k.a. reflect user updates immediately, even though the change wasn't necessarily saved).
+This was implemented by generating a unique id on the client side and then using that to reconcile after hearing back from the server.

+### Live Updates/Push Notifications

+After users were able to make changes, I didn't want them to have to refresh their page to see changes made by other users.
+I used [SocketIO](http://socket.io/) to alert each client of any update.
+Please let me know what you think about this!
+I've never used backbone, but it seems to have a nice model and event system that could be worth exploring.

+### Client Side Routing

+I refused to use Angular for this project (wanted to learn something new), but become worried when I started to think about client-side routing.
+I'm currently using the react router - the version which is still in beta and isn't properly documented yet.
+It works well enough to get the job done, but I still need to do my research.
+It's still not clear to me what the best way of passing variables down the hierarchy is when using the router.

 ## Setting up

-1. Follow the steps in docs/settingUpMySql.md to set up mysql locally.
+1. Follow the steps in docs/settingUpMySql.md to set up mysql locally and create a DB user.
-2. Download [SequelPro](http://www.sequelpro.com/) if you want a db query tool for your MySQL server.
-3. Create a database and user
-3. Run 'npm install' in the root directory and in the /client folder.
+2. Run 'npm install' in both the /server and /client directory (I am treating both as different projects).

 ## Running the project

-There currently isn't a "one step" script to run the entire application (e.g. ./watch.sh").
+Note: There currently isn't a "one step" script to run the entire application, so you may need 2 terminals.

+After setting up...

-First, make sure that the myql server is running on your machine.
+1. Make sure that the myql server is running on your machine.

-Second, run the database set up script using 'node /server/config/database_creation_script.js'.
+2. Run the database set up script using 'node /server/config/database_creation_script.js'.
 This will clear any tables and recreate them.
-Note: this is a hack until we can come up with a proper migration process.
+Note: this is in place until we can come up with a better migration process.

-Then, run 'webpack --progress --color --watch' in the /client folder.
+3. Run 'webpack --progress --color --watch' in the /client folder.
 This will compile the current client code and continue to compile future changes.
+It's nice to keep an eye on this as you update the client project.

-Lastly, run 'npm install' from the root directory.
+4. Run 'npm start' from the server folder.
 This will run the server and recompile on new server changes.

 ## Todo List

+Here is a list of things that I still need to implement and/or figure out:

-* Testing (for all moving pieces....).
+* Testing (for all parts of the project...).
 * Finish implementing the todo example (allow users to mark items as completed and filter the todo list).
 * Implement pagination or infinite scroll.
 * Implement private todos (and then use this to make sure data can be kept private between users).
-* Figure out security holes with in the current system.
+* Figure out security holes within the current system.
-* Set up redis, specifically as the session store.
+* Set up redis, specifically for the session store.
 * Form validation on the client side.
 * Params validation on the server side.
 * Write a script that handles all steps to running the project.

-Message me if I'm missing anything!
+Message me if I'm missing anything or if you have a suggestion for how to do any of these!

+### Other Useful Things

+1. Download [SequelPro](http://www.sequelpro.com/) if you want a db query tool for your MySQL server.
+2. Want friends to test you app running on localhost?
+Use [localtunnel](http://localtunnel.me/)

+Again, let me know if anything is work going on this list!